 There are even international conferences that people organize yearly where you would have to work a whole year to get hundreds to thousands of people together.
 There are many perks to being a planner, from good connections to free courses and free travel.

-The Event Design Handbook is a cornerstone to event planning and you can find it online if you want to create transformational events.
+The Event Design Handbook is a cornerstone of event planning and you can find it online if you want to create transformational events.
 I was so lucky to take a free event planning course with the authors of the book while I was attending IMEX at the Frankfurt Messe.

 4. Email Marketing